Link Search Menu Expand Document

 Environment variables

-The run script behavior can be changed using the following environment variables:
+The build-nethsec.sh script behavior can be changed by giving the following environment variables or setting them inside the build.conf file:

 • USIGN_PUB_KEY and USIGN_PRIV_KEY: see package signing section with the given keys

-The USIGN_PUB_KEY, USIGN_PRIV_KEY and NETIFYD_ACCESS_TOKEN variables are always set as secrets inside the CI pipeline, but for security reasons they are not accessible when building pull requests.
+The USIGN_PUB_KEY, USIGN_PRIV_KEY and NETIFYD_ACCESS_TOKEN variables are always set as secrets inside the CI pipeline, but for security reasons they are not accessible when building pull requests from forks.

 Build locally for a release